npgrosser/autowired/README.md

 For more complex configuration scenarios, you can use a kwargs factory function with autowired fields.
-This approach provides a balance between simplicity and flexibility, allowing you to define custom logic for setting up your autowired fields.
+This approach provides a balance between simplicity and flexibility, allowing you to define custom logic for setting up your autowired fields directly in the field definition.

-The factory function is passed the context instance as its only argument during the component's instantiation.
+The factory function receives the context instance as its only argument during the component's instantiation.
 This allows you to access any attribute of the context and use it in your configuration logic.
+It should return a dictionary of kwargs that will be passed to the component's constructor.
+As before, the remaining dependencies will be resolved automatically.

 Here's how you can apply it: